-Public service personnel are exposed to operational stress every day.
+Public safety personnel are exposed to operational stress every day.
 But the effects of operational stress don’t have to last a lifetime.
-BOS is about empowering public service employees to be in charge of the effects of operational stress, versus the effects of operational stress being in charge of them.
-This program has been designed to serve and protect public service personnel as they serve and protect us all.
+BOS is about empowering public safety employees to be in charge of the effects of operational stress, versus the effects of operational stress being in charge of them.
+This program has been designed to serve and protect public safety personnel as they serve and protect us all.

 Dr. Megan McElheran

 BOS uniquely combines theoretical and experiential learning procedures to mitigate the effects of operational stress.

 Our national awareness regarding the impact of operational stress on public safety personnel in Canada has grown substantially in the last several years.
 Influenced by the experiences of soldiers returning from Afghanistan in the late 2000s, we have come to understand the far-reaching and long-standing negative effects operational stress can have.
 The gathering of epidemiological data of the public service personnel experience in Canada continues.
 A recent study of Canadian public safety personnel determined that almost 45% of those surveyed reported symptoms consistent with an operational stress injury.

 Operational stress injuries alter the personalities of public safety employees.
 They render employees vulnerable to persistent anxiety, anger and irritability.
 Nightmares and intrusive reactions develop, which make it increasingly difficult for public service employees to leave their houses, or to feel a sense of safety anywhere within their environments.
 Relationships are impacted.
 When the effects of operational stress begin, social isolation and emotional disengagement become the norm.
 Spouses and children suffer as a result.
 If the effects of operational stress continue, functional impairment becomes commonplace, and a common effect is that public safety personnel are rendered unable to work.
 And that does not have to be the only story.

 A recent study… determined that almost 45% of those surveyed reported symptoms consistent with an operational stress injury.